 The centre of Cartmel is a delight to wander through, with not only the excellent selection of restaurants and cafes on offer, but also some pretty views to enjoy of the attractive cottages and floral displays which have won many awards over the years.

-Cartmel is just a mile from the Lake District National Park, with Lake Windermere, the longest in the National Park, being the closest lake from the village.
+Cartmel is just a mile from the Lake District National Park, where we have several more Lake District cottages, with Lake Windermere, the longest in the National Park, being the closest lake from the village.
 Lakeside is the closest waterside resort, lying on the southern tip of Lake Windermere.
 Also nearby is the Roudsea Wood Nature Reserve, where you can see a range of wildlife thrive in this varied habitat.

 If you’ve been inspired to spend your Lake District break in charming Cartmel, take a look at our full collection of Cartmel cottages and accommodation above.
 You’ll find some lovely self-catering cottages amongst our places to stay, perfect for exploring both Cartmel and the Lake District.